 Fighting for VA Disability Benefit for Burn Pit Exposure

-Let Berry Law review your medical records and service history if you have not been able to add a skin condition caused by exposure to military burn pits to your VA disability rating.
+Let Berry Law review your medical records and service history if you have not been able to add a VA disability rating for skin conditions caused by exposure to military burn pits.
 Our attorneys have extensive experience helping Veterans file appeals that ultimately increase their disability ratings.
 We understand how the VA establishes disability ratings, and we have studied the evidence for skin conditions Veterans have contracted after exposure to burn pit smoke.

 We do not charge disabled Veterans for legal assistance unless we win their VA appeal.
 Contact us today for a free, no-obligation review of your claim file and a discussion of increasing your VA disability rating.
 We are Veterans helping Veterans.
 Don’t go to battle alone.